polevaultweb/instagrate-to-wordpress/readme.txt

 Even though the plugin is simple to set up and get started with, there are some great features that allow you to customize how the plugin posts the images.

-**What about saving the images to the WordPress Media Library?**
+**What about saving the Instagram images to the WordPress Media Library?**

 Yes it can do that!
-You can also choose to set the image as the post's featured image.
+You can also choose to set the Instagram image as the post's featured image.

 **Do I need to create an Instagram API app thingy?**